SwathiSherigar/Introduction-to-Social-Media-Marketing-workshop/Unit2.md

 8. **Platform Assistance**:
    - **Targeting Tools**: Each social media platform offers tools to help marketers target specific audiences effectively.
    - **Examples**: Various platforms provide different programs and features for audience targeting.

+## **Video Resource**
+To provide a practical perspective on finding and understanding your target audience, watch the video titled [*How to Find Your Target Audience on Social Media - 4 Key Steps!*](https://youtu.be/vYsxx76mUCg?si=kMp_fUAu_lOO79nG).
+This video outlines actionable steps to help you identify and engage with your target market effectively.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/09f1dc01-e779-4d9f-bca9-7f5edf72758f">